emagiz/emdocs/howto/upgrade-eMagizMendixConnector.md

   <img src="resources/emc-display-project-directory.png">
 </p>

 Then navigate to Userlib.
-In this userlib, there should only be one reference to a version of the EMagizMendixConnector. (see below)
+In this userlib, there should only be one reference to a version of the eMagizMendixConnector. (see below)

 <p align="center">
   <img src="resources/emc-mendix-jar-file.png">
 </p>

-For reference, all JAR files using the EMagizMendixConnector (version 2.4.1):
+For reference, all JAR files using the eMagizMendixConnector (version 2.4.1):

 <p align="center">
   <img src="resources/emc-all-jar-files.png">